unrealwork/atsd-use-cases/how-to/marathon/capacity-and-usage/README.md

 ### Launch Axibase Collectors containers

 Launch Collector instances on the other Docker hosts in the environment.
-The remote Collector instances will send Docker statistics into the centralized ATSD database running in the sandbox container that we previously launched.
+The remote Collector instances send Docker statistics into the centralized ATSD database running in the sandbox container that you previously launched.

 ![](./images/marathon.png)